cpfaff/vim-my-setup/README.md

 The easiest way install my Vim setup, is to use the bash installer script.
 It installs all required packages with apt-get (Ubuntu 12.10 sources) and all the plug ins to extend the Vim functionality with NeoBundleInstall.

 ### With wget

 You can use wget to download the script.
-Afterwards you need to make it
-executable and start the script for installation.
-If you like you can modify the script before you start the installation (see section ...)
+Afterwards you need to make it executable and start the script for installation.
+If you like you can modify the script before you start the installation (see the section about modifying the install script below)

 #### Download installer: